Frequently Asked Questions

-Saint Lucia is generally 220V with mostly English plugs and all the rooms at Ti Kaye have hair dryers and 110V outlets for North American appliances.
+Saint Lucia is generally 220V with mostly 3-pin English plugs.
+All our rooms have hair dryers.

 Can we pay in US Dollars?

-The local currency is the Eastern Caribbean Dollars “$EC”.
+The local currency is the Eastern Caribbean Dollars – EC$.
 In many stores and restaurants US dollars are accepted and credit cards are usually welcome.
-If you do carry US dollar bills we recommend nothing larger than $ 50.00 to avoid difficulties getting them accepted and changed.
+If you do carry US dollar bills we recommend nothing larger than $50 to avoid difficulties getting them accepted and changed.

 Are the plunge pools at the resort heated?